eegsynth/eegsynth/README.md

 sudo kill -9 <ID>
 ```

-And you should see that it binds to all interfaces:
+And you should see that it restarts and binds to all interfaces:

 ```
 pi@raspberry:/etc/redis $ ps aux | grep redis